What is California’s New Emotional Support Animal Law (AB 468) for 2022?

 California ESA Housing Laws

 California laws for emotional support animals for housing are much the same as federal regulations put in place by the Fair Housing Act and HUD, so for California federal and state law are in line in many ways.
 This law states that landlords cannot discriminate against those with disabilities, and therefore cannot deny a potential tenant who is the owner of an emotional support pet.
-And, of course, you must have an emotional or mental health disability, as verified by an LMHP – such as depression, anxiety, PTSD, ADHD, bipolar disorder – to qualify for a support pet.
+And, of course, you must have an emotional or mental health disability, as verified by an LMHP – such as depression, anxiety, PTSD, ADHD, or bipolar disorder – to qualify for a support pet.
 Essentially, California's state law aligns with the federal Fair Housing Act.

 According to the federal and state law in California regarding housing providers for emotional support animals, tenants only need their ESA letter for housing.
 As long as you have a valid ESA letter for housing, your landlord must make reasonable accommodations for your support animal, regardless of the property’s current pet policies or restrictions.
 They cannot charge you any extra fees for possessing an emotional support pet (even if other pet owners are typically charged a deposit or fee).
 Your housing provider can only refuse if your animal poses a direct, demonstrated threat to the safety or health of others.